nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 * OPeNDAP url in OnlineResources for ECHO10 format
 * OPeNDAP url in RelatedUrls for UMM-G format

-There can only be ONE on-prem and/or ONE Hyrax-in-the-cloud OPeNDAP url in the granule metadata.
+There can only be ONE on-prem (on-premis) and/or ONE Hyrax-in-the-cloud OPeNDAP url in the granule metadata.
 The rule to determine if an OPeNDAP url is an on-prem or Hyrax-in-the-cloud url is to match the URL against this pattern: https://opendap.*.earthdata.nasa.gov/*.
 If the url matches, it is a Hyrax-in-the-cloud OPeNDAP url; if it does not match, it is an on-prem OPeNDAP url.
 The OPeNDAP url value provided in the granule bulk update request can be comma-separated urls, but it can have two at most: one is an on-prem url and the other is a Hyrax-in-the-cloud url.
 The exact url type is determined by matching the url against the same pattern above.
 During an update, the Hyrax-in-the-cloud url will overwrite any existing Hyrax-in-the-cloud OPeNDAP url in the granule metadata, and the on-prem url will overwrite any existing on-prem OPeNDAP url in the granule metadata.

 **operation: "UPDATE_FIELD", update-field: "S3Link"**